lale-help/lale-help/README.md

 | Stop all services                          | `./docker/stop`                       |
 | Rebuild the web container                  | `./docker/build`                      |
 | Reset your Docker environment              | `./docker/reset`                      |

+### Adding icons to the lale iconfont

+We use a custom font to combine our icons into one file, in order to save bandwith and HTTP requests.
+The icons are stored in `app/assets/icons` and need to be in SVG format, the (generated) font files are in `app/assets/fonts/lale/lale.*.

+Run the command `fontcustom compile` to update the font file after changing anything in the icons directory.
+The [fontcustom gem](https://github.com/FontCustom/fontcustom/) needs to be installed separately, it is not contained in the gem file.
+See the configuration file [config/fontcustom.yml](config/fontcustom.yml) for details.

 ### Adding JavaScript packages / dependencies